OI-wiki/i18n/docs/basic/enumerate.md

 Note that the nature of prime numbers requires that they cannot be divided by $1$ and numbers other than itself, and this can be directly used for decision.

-The idea of enumeration is to constantly guess, try one by one from the possible set, and then determine whether the condition of the problem is met.
+The idea of enumeration is to constantly guess, try one by one from the possible set of solutions, and then determine whether the condition of the problem is met.

 ## Find solution space